asantibanez/livewire-charts/README.md

 Please follow each package/library instructions on how to set them properly in your project.

-NOTE: At the moment, `Apex Charts` is only supported for drawing charts.
+> Note: At the moment, `Apex Charts` is only supported for drawing charts.

 ## Usage